-- Then, mark the pattern when the paper is folded so that you obtain a symmetrical snowshoe.
+- Then, mark the pattern when the paper is folded to obtain a symmetrical snowshoe.

-- Decide on the snowshoe’s length, which can typically be around 30 inches (76 cm).
+- Decide on the snowshoe’s length, typically around 30 inches (76 cm).

 - Identify the point that is three-eighths of the length of the snowshoe.
 For example, if our snowshoes are 30 inches (76 cm), 3/8 of the length would be around 12 inches (30.5 cm) on the diagonal.
 This point will be the widest point of the ‘shoe and is the toe or leading edge.
-At the toe, the curve should be rounded and taper off toward the heel.
+The curve should be rounded at the toe and taper off toward the heel.

 Make the Form For The Frame

 To make the form, which will help you bend the Ash to the desired snowshoe shape, you’ll need the scrap wood you collected.
-Using your pattern, nail two ¾ inch (1.9 cm) forms on a piece of plywood.
+Then, using your pattern, nail two ¾-inch (1.9 cm) forms on a piece of plywood.
 Also, nail 12 wedges three-fourths of an inch (1.9 cm) away from the forms.

 Make the sides smooth using a drawknife.
 Now locate the inner face of the wood and ensure that it faces inside.
 Wedge the strip of Ash between the wedges you have nailed on the two forms and allow the wood to dry for a few weeks.
-If you are unable to bend the staves (Ash) easily, steam them a bit.
+If you cannot bend the staves (Ash) easily, steam them a bit.

-After the Ash has dried, it’s time for crossbars, which will make the snowshoes sturdy.
+After the Ash has dried, it’s time for crossbars to make the snowshoes sturdy.
 The crossbars you can also form from the Ash will need to be slightly more than an inch (2.54 cm) in diameter.
 Crossbar length will need to span the width of the snowshoe.

 Make four crossbars and insert them within the frame so that the shape of the frame is retained.
 To add the crossbars, you need to drill holes in the frame and insert the ends of the crossbars into these holes.
 Once this is done, you can smooth the frame and crossbars by sanding them.